basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 system.
 In this model, the latency of a get (or put) operation is dictated by the slowest of the R (or W) replicas.
 For this reason, R and W are usually configured to be less than N, to provide better latency.

->Riak makes use of the same values.
+>Riak KV makes use of the same values.
 But, thanks to our concept of buckets, we made it a bit more customizable.
 The default R and W values are set at the bucket level but can be configured at the request level if the developer deems it necessary for certain data.
-"Quorum" as described in Dynamo is the default setting in Riak.
+"Quorum" as described in Dynamo is the default setting in Riak KV.
 >
 >Some more resources on R and W:
 >